preischadt/SrPango/README.md

 # SrPango
-This was a game devoloped in Unity for a Game Jam, in a three person team.
+This game was devoloped in Unity for a Game Jam, in a three person team.